-Londoners are being encouraged to report any suspicions over illegal tobacco products via the Citizens Advice Consumer Helpline on 03454 04 05 06 or online using the anonymous London Trading Standards reporting tool.
+Londoners can report suspicions over illegal tobacco products via the Citizens Advice Consumer Helpline on 03454 04 05 06 or online using the anonymous London Trading Standards reporting tool.

 Local Trading Standards work across London to combat the supply of illegal tobacco.
 It is a priority because the sale of duty evaded and counterfeit tobacco products undermines the health objectives of high taxation and labelling rules and steals business away from legitimate tobacco sellers.
 There are also fire safety implications as illicit cigarettes do not comply with legal requirements designed to reduce the chances of un-attended lit cigarettes starting a fire.
 National and regional levels of smoking and smoking related diseases continue to fall as a result of higher taxation, better education, support in quitting and laws limiting where people can smoke.However, across many parts of London smoking rates for routine and manual workers are consistently much higher than their general populations.
 In summary cheap and readily available illegal tobacco keeps people smoking.
 Our work incudes:

 - Receiving and sharing intelligence with partners about illegal tobacco suppliers

 - Carrying out test purchasing and inspections